 Gung hay fat choy!
 In case you don’t know what that means, we just wished you a Happy New Year.
-Friday, February 16th was Chinese New Year and celebrations were taking place this weekend all over the world.
+Chinese New Year is here and celebrations were taking place this weekend all over the world.

 We live close to the city of Victoria, BC and so we braved the biting cold and wind to watch the Chinese New Year Lion Dance in Victoria’s Chinatown.
 Here’s a video below so you can see what we’re talking about.
 The Lion Dance is colorful, loud, rhythmic… and spectacular!
 And at no other time are you actually happy to have firecrackers thrown at your feet.

 As we were watching the percussionists follow the lion and dragon dancers from storefront to storefront, my mind drifted to piano teaching ideas… and wouldn’t you know it… today’s piano teaching activity was born!
 It’s a fun, off-the-bench, DIY game to reinforce knowledge of note values for your young beginners.

 When young beginners first learn note values it’s always a good idea to reinforce this concept over and over in as many creative and different ways as you can.
 Today’s activity is one more tool that you can add to your repertoire of teaching ideas.
 If you loved our Marshamallow Measures game, you’ll love Lettuce For Lions.

 But… before we describe the game you may be wondering what lettuce has to do with anything!
 During Chinese New Year celebrations store owners hang heads of lettuce and red envelopes filled with money from their storefronts.
 The Lion Dancers travel from store to store to tear down the lettuce, rip it apart and fling it into the appreciative crowd.
 With a few firecrackers thrown in for good measure, the store is then given a blessing for a year of good fortune.
 When they’re finished… the streets look like a salad bar after a hurricane.